-What to Wear in the Summer in Ireland (June – August)
+What to Wear in Ireland in the Summer (June – August)

 The temperature in Ireland during the summer ranges from 60*- 67* F with the summer months being the driest and the days the longest.
 I use driest loosely because it’s all relative.
 Still, expect it to rain and be pleasantly surprised when it doesn’t.
 If you’re traveling to Ireland during this time of year, you could leave the down jacket at home in favor of a leather jacket over a sweater for chilly nights.
 Also if you’re planning outdoor activities pack lighter clothing.
 You can also leave the gloves at home in favor of sunglasses and sunscreen!

-What to Wear in the Fall in Ireland (September – November)
+What to Wear in Ireland in the Fall (September – November)

 Fall in Ireland is absolutely stunning.
 The leaves are changing color and the temperatures are cooler, ranging from 57*-65* F. When I visited in the Fall it rained frequently but also gave way to a few sunny afternoons.
 Bring a heavier, waterproof jacket, a couple of extra long-sleeve shirts, and warm socks.

-What to Wear in the Winter in Ireland (December – February)
+What to Wear in Ireland in the Winter (December – February)

-Winter in Ireland is cold.
+Winter in Ireland is cold making it the perfect time of year to enjoy Ireland’s cozy pubs.
 The average temperature is around 40* F. Northern Ireland will get a bit of snow, but the rest will just see plenty of rain.
 That being said, even during my recent trip to Ireland in January, there were still a few sunny hours!
 So make the most of them by packing clothing that will keep you warm outside.
 Stylish waterproof walking boots, gloves, a beanie, warm socks, and a winter coat are all necessary.
-This is the time to enjoy the cozy Irish pubs!

-What to Wear in the Spring in Ireland (March – May)
+What to Wear in Ireland in the Spring (March – May)

 The weather will begin to warm up towards the end of Spring with temperatures averaging 45*-54* F. This is a great time of year to visit as you’ll get decent weather and the high tourist season has yet to hit!
 You will need a warm and waterproof jacket as well as light layers for when the temperature increases.

 Have you heard about the rain in Ireland yet?
-JK.
 So the first thing you’ll need is a solid rain jacket.
 Don’t make my mistake and think you’re purchasing a rain jacket only to realize when you’re soaked in Ireland that it was just a wind shell.
 Ensure that your rain jacket is waterproof!
 I love the ones from Athleta for a stylish, yet functional, option.
 You can layer it over a sweater and be kept warm.
-A sportier option is an REI waterproof rain jacket.
-Make sure it has a hood!
+A sporty, yet still sleek looking option is this North Face waterproof rain jacket.
+No matter which rain jacket you choose, make sure it has a hood!